WebDevStudios/custom-post-type-ui/readme.txt

 * Updated: Notes about slugs for both post types and taxonomies.
 * Updated: Support/FAQ section with more accurate links.

-== Upgrade Notice ==

-= 1.19.0 =
-* Some new content type labels, jQuery-less Dashicon picker, PHP notices, and capitalization updates.

 == Installation ==

 = Admin Installer via search =